String-induced vacuum decay and its gravitational wave signatures: Phenomenology

 Including the higher harmonics does not affect much the growing part of the spectrum, but softens the transition to the flat region and increases its amplitude by approximately a factor three.

-Overall, the effect of the phase transition is to suppress the GW spectrum for frequencies below $\nu^{(2)}$, which is a consequence of limiting the time integration in~(\ref{eq:GW_spectrum}) to times before $t_{*}$.
-Such a scenario might have interesting implications for bounds on local cosmic strings from PTAs, as well as the CMB.
-Stable local strings with $G\mu_s \gtrsim 10^{-10}$ are currently excluded by NANOGrav 15-year data~\cite{NANOGrav:2023hvm}.
-However, as we demonstrate for the fiducial choice $G \mu_s = 10^{-7}$ in Fig.~\ref{fig:nanograv}, if the transition occurs at temperatures above $T_{*} \sim 50 \,\rm eV$, the spectrum is suppressed around the frequencies probed by PTAs according to (\ref{eq:nu2}) and the bounds are evaded.
+Overall, the effect of the phase transition is to suppress the GW spectrum for frequencies below $\nu^{(2)}$ according to (\ref{eq:nu2}), which is a consequence of limiting the time integration in~(\ref{eq:GW_spectrum}) to times before $t_{*}$.
+Such a scenario can have interesting implications for bounds on local cosmic strings from PTAs, as well as the CMB.
+While stable local strings with $G\mu_s \gtrsim 10^{-10}$ are currently excluded by NANOGrav 15-year data~\cite{NANOGrav:2023hvm}, below we demonstrate how these bounds can be evaded in the presence of a symmetry-restoring phase transition.

+To compare the GW signal with data, we compute the integral in (\ref{eq:GW_spectrum}) numerically, using the full $\Lambda$CDM expansion history with Planck $2018$ parameters~\cite{Planck:2018vyg}, taking into account changes in the number of relativistic degrees of freedom~\cite{Husdal:2016haj}.
+This slightly modifies the low-frequency behavior compared to the radiation-dominated approximation discussed above.
+We include the first $10^4$ harmonics in the sum in \eqref{eq:GW_spectrum} to ensure good convergence.
+As demonstrated in the left panel of Fig.~\ref{fig:nanograv} for the fiducial choice $G \mu_s = 10^{-7}$, if the transition occurs at temperatures \textit{above} $T_{*} \sim 100 \,\rm eV$, the spectrum is suppressed around the frequencies probed by PTAs and the corresponding bounds are evaded (yellow line).
+However, there is the even more exciting possibility that for temperatures of order of $T_{*} \sim 100 \,\rm eV$, we explain the observed signal rather than just evading the bounds (orange line).